AjoJosee/obsidian-archives-ctf/README.md

 - [ ] Bring back the shake animation on wrong answers
 - [x] Add music
 - [ ] Add a robot dialogue for the intro and outro
-- [ ] Add more levels and esp one on steganography
+- [ ] Add more levels and esp one on steganography,SQL injection, SSRF, more cryptography
-- [ ] Deploy properly like the legends instead of netlfiy
+- [ ] Deploy properly with custom domain instead of netlfiy
 - [ ] Add some audio and video stuff
 - [ ] Intro level is a bit hard and not obvious compared to the rest